 -A little repetitive, but the tension is directed so well by Kathryn Bigelow, I’ll forgive it.
 But the real star of the movie is Jeremy Renner as the lead William James.
 His character was really interesting, especially towards the end.
 In fact, this movie was just okay, but it’s the last third that really elevates it.
 A great ending.
 The Hurt Locker: A good movie, but a little overhyped.

--Liam Neeson=OMG.
+-Liam Neeson.
 You know the movie.
 Guy’s daughter gets kidnapped.
 Guy was former government bad ass.
-Guy goes after kidnappers and kills a lot of people.
-Even though the heroes in these types of films are guys you don’t want to fuck with, they still have their difficult moments and some grind it out fights.
-What makes Taken so strange is that Liam Neeson just wrecks everyone in this.
+Guy goes after kidnappers.
+Kidnappers are in big trouble.
+Even though the heroes in these types of films are guys you don’t want to mess with, they still have their difficult moments and some grind it out fights.
+What makes Taken so strange is that Liam Neeson just wrecks everyone.
 He’s never really challenged.
 It’s like the equivalent of the Yankees playing the Nationals…just devastating.

 8 – Up in the Air